juicedata/juicefs-csi-driver/docs/en/csi-in-nomad.md

 ### Install CSI Node

-Save the following configuration as a file `csi-node.nomad`.
+Save the following configuration as a file `csi-node.nomad`:

 ```
 job "jfs-node" {